thequietlife/CTI-101/assets/writing like a journalist.md

 src="https://github.com/thequietlife/CTI-101/blob/1738db3d4ccf03ef886c6ea6e8b140ad4205e495/images/how-federal-hack-happened.png"
 alt="cyber news story lead: no one was looking in the right place" width="300"/>

-The Microsoft article's lead explains what cryptocurrency miners are, what is this threat and how does it take advantage of low-priority alerts.
+The Microsoft report's lead explains what cryptocurrency miners are, what is this threat and how does it take advantage of low-priority alerts.

 <img
 src="https://github.com/thequietlife/CTI-101/blob/1738db3d4ccf03ef886c6ea6e8b140ad4205e495/images/threat-actor-leverages-coin-miner-techniques-to-stay-under-the-radar-heres-how-to-spot-them.png"